-Specifically, we find statistically significant increases associated with mandates in all specifications, even after adjusting for the small number of clusters.
-The estimates in the top panel range from 0.157 to 0.171 for a one unit increase in the scaled mandate variable.
-This means that if the law were to change such that a woman went from living in a state with no mandate to having a value of one for the variable (i.e., living in a state where she were eligible for an annual mammogram), given the log linear model this would lead to increases in the range of 16 to 17% across columns 1-3 in the number of in-situ pre-cancer diagnoses.
-Taking the values in the bottom panel, implementing an annual mandate would lead to an increase of around 20% in the number of in-situ diagnoses.
-The estimates in columns 1-3 of Table 7 are well within the range we estimated for the first stage mammography screenings above.
-The estimates from the DDD specification in column 4 of Table 7 are much larger than those we found for screenings.
-Larger effects on diagnoses compared to screenings may reflect the fact that the most financially constrained women may be the ones who are induced to have mammograms when they gain coverage, and these may be the women who have the highest unmet need for screening.
-We also estimated similar models for total cancer incidence (all diagnoses except in-situ precancers); these results were inconclusive and are available upon request.
+Specifically, we find statistically significant increases associated with mandates in all specifications, even after adjusting for the small number of clusters.35 The estimates in the top panel range from 0.156 to 0.216 for a one unit increase in the scaled mandate variable.
+This means that if the law were to change such that a woman went from living in a state with no mandate to having a value of one for the variable (i.e., living in a state where she were eligible for an annual mammogram), given the log linear model this would lead to increases in the range of 16 to 22% in the number of in-situ pre-cancer diagnoses.
+Taking the values in the bottom panel, implementing an annual mandate would lead to an increase of up to 27% in the number of in-situ diagnoses.
+These estimates are somewhat larger than those we found for screenings.
+Larger effects on diagnoses compared to screenings may reflect the fact that the most financially constrained women may be the ones who are induced to have mammograms when they gain coverage, and these may be the women who have the highest unmet need for screening.36 We also estimated similar models for total cancer incidence (all diagnoses except in-situ pre-cancers); these results were small in magnitude and inconclusive and are available upon request.

-We acknowledge that the welfare implications of these mandate-induced changes in cancer screenings and detection of the earliest stage pre-cancers are
+We acknowledge that the welfare implications of these mandate-induced changes in cancer screenings and detection of the earliest stage pre-cancers are not unambiguous.
+Thus, while the increased screenings documented in Tables 2-5 surely lead to some earlier cancer detection they are also associated with some

-We also considered estimating models of breast cancer mortality, but we chose not to examine deaths for several reasons.
+35 We also considered estimating models of breast cancer mortality, but we chose not to examine deaths for several reasons.
 First, there is usually a long and variable lag between mammography and breast cancer death that has changed considerably over time as treatment technologies have changed.
 This means there is not a clear econometric strategy that consistently yields a particular lag structure for linking particular types of diagnoses to later expected declines in mortality across our time period.
 Second, when a person has breast cancer, there are usually multiple mammograms involved [e.g., an initial screening one and subsequent diagnostic ones] which additionally complicates decisions about how to appropriately attribute mandate-induced screenings to breast cancer deaths.
 We leave this important question to future work.

-&lt;sup>35 Of course, the confidence intervals around the estimates in Table 7 include the effect sizes from the screening analyses presented earlier.
+36 Of course, the confidence intervals around the estimates in Table 6 include the effect sizes from the screening analyses presented earlier.